 The desired range (and also the average pilot) scores high on conscientiousness, which allows them to be cautious, have high levels of awareness, and be deliberate decision makers.

 Pilots should have a drive and motivation to go the extra mile when it comes to personal excellence.
 Knowing your aircraft, knowing the regulations, procedures, airspace and general environment.
 Challenging yourself to be better and improve starts with having a certain amount of conscientiousness.
+It can also help with staying away from complacency.

 THE LINK TO DESIRED PILOT COMPETENCIES